rtfeldman/dreamwriter/README.md

 You can compare the two code bases back when they were at feature parity: [dreamwriter-coffee](https://github.com/rtfeldman/dreamwriter-coffee/tree/strangeloop) and [dreamwriter](https://github.com/rtfeldman/dreamwriter/tree/strangeloop).
 Naturally, development on the CoffeeScript version has ceased in favor of the more featureful Elm version.

-The Strange Loop 2014 talk [Web Apps without Web Servers](http://www.youtube.com/watch?v=WqV5kqaFRDU) incorporated Dreamwriter as a case study.
+The Strange Loop 2014 talk [Web Apps without Web Servers](http://www.youtube.com/watch?v=WqV5kqaFRDU) used Dreamwriter as a case study.

 ## Building